hantaotaohan/stars/README.md

 - [siduck/st](https://github.com/siduck/st) - snazzy terminal (suckless + lightweight)
 - [vilari-mickopf/st](https://github.com/vilari-mickopf/st) - Fork of the suckless simple terminal (st)
 - [gnotclub/xst](https://github.com/gnotclub/xst) - st fork that uses Xresources and some pretty good patches
-- [nsxiv/nsxiv](https://github.com/nsxiv/nsxiv) - Neo Simple X Image Viewer
+- [nsxiv/nsxiv](https://github.com/nsxiv/nsxiv) - Read-only mirror of Neo Simple X Image Viewer
 - [fanglingsu/vimb](https://github.com/fanglingsu/vimb) - Vimb - the vim like browser is a webkit based web browser that behaves like the vimperator plugin for the firefox and usage paradigms from the great editor vim.
 The goal of vimb is to build a complete
 - [dunst-project/dunst](https://github.com/dunst-project/dunst) - Lightweight and customizable notification daemon
 - [Cloudef/bemenu](https://github.com/Cloudef/bemenu) - Dynamic menu library and client program inspired by dmenu